Chicago "L": Rolling stock

 The CTA operates over 1,350 "L" cars, divided among four series, all of which are semi-permanently coupled into married pairs.
-All cars on the system utilize 600-volt direct current power delivered through a third rail.
+All cars on the system utilize 600-volt direct current power delivered through an uncovered third rail.

 The 2600-series was built from 1981 until 1987 by the Budd Company of Philadelphia, Pennsylvania.
 After the completion of the order of the 2600-series cars, Budd changed its name to Transit America and ceased production of railcars.
-With 509 cars in operation, the 2600-series is the largest of the three series of "L" cars in operation.
+With 509 cars in operation, the 2600-series is the largest of the four series of "L" cars in operation.
 The cars were rebuilt by Alstom of Hornell, New York, from 1999 until 2002.

-The 3200-series, was built from 1992 until 1994 by Morrison-Knudsen of Hornell, New York.
+The 3200-series, was built from 1992 until 1994 by Morrison–Knudsen of Hornell, New York.
 These cars have fluted, stainless steel sides similar to the now-retired 2200-series.

 The 5000-series train cars are equipped with AC propulsion; interior security cameras; aisle-facing seating, which allow for greater passenger capacity; LED destination signs, interior readouts, and interior maps; GPS; glow-in-the-dark evacuation signs; operator-controlled ventilation systems; among other features.
 AC propulsion allows for smoother acceleration, lower operational costs, less wear and tear, and greater energy efficiency.
 The AC propulsion can take advantage of regenerative braking, meaning the train returns excess energy to the third rail as it slows down.
 With the DC propulsion of the previous series, they utilize dynamic braking which converts the excess kinetic energy into heat within a resistor bank.